kappanjoe/seedling-tracker/README.md

 *Deco Tracker was made by @kappanjoe as a fan project, and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Pikmin Bloom, Nintendo, or Niantic or any of their respective subsidiaries or affliates.*

+## Features
+- Track every decoration you've registered, including variations not counted by the game (such as the Hanafuda designs, or the new Lunar New Year Ornament yearly variations)
+- Count the total number of decorations you've registered, with or without including each variation (game-based count does not include variations)
+- Choose between Light Mode or Dark Mode, or use your device's system default
+- Import/Export your saved data for sharing or transferring between browsers/devices
+- Display a reference guide for easier distinction between colors

 ## How to Use

 1. Visit [Deco Tracker web app](https://kappanjoe.github.io/seedling-tracker/)
-2. Check boxes for the colors of pikmin you have collected.
-All known variations are to be included.
+2. Check the corresponding colored boxes for the decorations you've collected.
+3. Collect all the decorations! :D

 **Note:** JavaScript must be enabled in your browser.
 Your collection status will auto-save every time you check or uncheck a box.
-Wiping your browser's cookies or local storage will remove the save file.
-Deco Tracker is still under development.
-Bugs *will* occur. :)
+Wiping your browser's local storage will delete the saved information.

 ## Changelog